rpanos/spmf_python/spmf_python/spmf_parser/PARSER_README.md

 ## SPMFResultSet

 Rules are stored in three ways.
 In a python dict based on the events in the antcedants, a python dict based on the events in the consequents, and simply an unordered list.
+To leverage this code, first utilize the many ways to add rules to a SPMFResultSet using the following functions and then search for specific rules using the subsequent search functions.

 ### Methods for adding rules to a SPMFResultSet